exasol/r-exasol/README.md

 1. Install developer extensions for R to be able to build from sources

-   For Windows: Install `Rtools` matching your version of R from [here](https://cran.r-project.org/bin/windows/Rtools/).
+   For Windows: Install `Rtools` matching your version of R from [here](https://cran.r-project.org/bin/windows/Rtools/), but at least version 4.0.0.

    For Linux: Install the `R-base-devel` (RPM) or `r-base-dev` (Debian) package.